LiteralGenie/jobber-site/README.md

 npm run dev
 ```

-$APP will be running at http://localhost:3000
+Jobber will be running at http://localhost:3000